We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 The company is also a zero-waste business.
 Boxes are made with eco-friendly, biodegradable, and easy-to-recycle packaging.

 The Chef’s Garden has always had a steady business overnighting its pristine, sustainably grown produce to top restaurants around the world, but it recently began offering delivery boxes to home cooks around the country.
-It also offers a series of Provision Packs with meat and vegetables specially selected by its famed patrons like Daniel Boulud.

 Although the boxes shift weekly, each shipment is likely to contain a mix of fresh greens like spinach and kale, lettuce, squash, beets, asparagus, and microgreens like mustard, sage, sorrel, and basil.
 Veggies range in size from micro, baby, or full-grown.